 The university’s retention rate (the percentage of first-year students who remain for their second year) has been consistently at 95% with a slight drop to 93% in 2020.
 William & Mary's graduation rate has been above 90%; most students who enroll as freshmen complete their degree within six years.

 Among over 250 research universities included in the 2018 IPEDS Carnegie Classification group of doctoral universities with very high and high research activities, W&M is ranked 40th in its retention and 26th in its six-year graduation rate.
 Among the over 180 public institutions within this group, W&M is ranked third in graduation rates (August 2020) and 20th in retention rates.

-In order to understand why some students who start at William & Mary do not stay through graduation, the College conducts exit interviews and analyzes data from the National Student Clearinghouse.
-Analyses indicate that most students who start at William & Mary as freshmen but do not graduate from William & Mary transfer to other institutions.
-The reasons for transferring vary considerably (e.g., to pursue degrees not offered at William & Mary, location, health and other personal reasons).
+In order to understand why some students start at W&M, but do not stay through graduation, the university has conducted exit interviews and analyzed data from the National Student Clearinghouse.
+Analyses indicate that most students who start at W&M as freshmen but do not graduate from the university transfer to other institutions.
+The reasons for transferring vary considerably (e.g., to pursue degrees not offered at W&M, location, health, and other personal reasons).